raspdevpy/ccdoc/guide/CodeReferences/ref.message_curl_format.md

-{file:Name:Content} adding attachment file from text {attachment:Name:URL} adding attachment file from url {deletecommand} to delete the original command message {stickers:Sticker 1 ID:Sticker 2 ID:Sticker 3 ID} to send stickers {pin}	to pin the sent message
+{file:Name:Content} adding attachment file from text {attachment:Name:URL} adding attachment file from url {deletecommand} to delete the original command message {reply:message id} to reply to a message {reply_mention:yes/no} to ping user on reply or not {interaction} to send message through an interaction {ephemeral:yes/no} to send message privately or not, useful only if {interaction} enabled {stickers:Sticker 1 ID:Sticker 2 ID:Sticker 3 ID} to send stickers {pin}	to pin the sent message
 ```